Unveiling Fibrin’s Role: A New Perspective On Covid-19

 Conclusion

-The findings of the study present a groundbreaking shift in understanding COVID-19’s pathology, focusing on fibrin’s role in inflammation.
-While promising, further research, especially human trials, is needed to validate these preliminary insights and develop effective treatments for both COVID-19 and long COVID.
+The findings of the study present a groundbreaking shift in understanding COVID-19’s pathology.
+They focus on fibrin’s role in inflammation.
+While promising, further research, especially human trials, is needed.
+This is essential to validate these preliminary insights, and develop effective treatments for both COVID-19 and long COVID.

 Source:The Hindu